 Making the Sugar Cookie Dough

 Step 1 - Beat the butter and sugar in the large mixing bowl of a stand mixer until it is light and fluffy.
+While the butter and sugar are being creamed, in a small bowl beat egg, milk, and vanilla extract with a fork until mixed.

-Step 2 - Add egg, milk, and vanilla extract to the butter and sugar creamed mixture and continue to beat until everything is well mixed.
+Step 2 - Add egg, milk, and vanilla extract to the butter and sugar mixture and continue to beat until everything is well mixed.

 Step 3 - Turn the mixer speed to very low and slowly add the flour.
 Beat just until the dough comes together.